Face serums and oils are popular for their potent benefits on the skin. Many of them contain active ingredients that can target different skin issues.

 Conclusion

-With all the different oils available today, it’s easy to get fooled.
-Always remember to check the label of any product you buy to keep your face oil non comedogenic.
+Always remember to check the label of any non-comedogenic moisturizer or skincare product you buy to keep your skincare routine non comedogenic.

-We observed that Linoleic Acid is a more lightweight option compared to Oleic Acid.
-Though both acids are essential, we recommend that you favor products with high Linoleic Acid instead just to be safe.
+Though both acids are essential, we recommend that you favor products high in Linoleic Acid instead just to be safe.

 You can check out the list below for reference on the ratings of other face oils.
 Choose well!